jasny/php-rfc-strict-operators/README.md

 ## Proposed Voting Choices

-Accept the RFC and merge the patch?
-Yes/No
+Primary vote: Accept the RFC and merge the patch?
+Yes/No. Requires a 2/3 majority.

+Secondary vote: Should strict_operators affect the switch statement?
+Yes/No Requires a 50%+1 majority.